 Treating secondary skin infections caused by excessive biting and scratching of the skin.
 This may involve a course of antibiotics, medicated shampoo and or a topical medication.

 Antihistamines or oral tablets or steroid injections may be prescribed by your veterinarian to control inflammation and reduce itching.
 Long term steroid use can produce side effects, therefore the dosage should be as small as possible and treatment limited until your cat has healed and the flea problem has been controlled.

 Anti-inflammatory injection to reduce the itching.

-Antibiotics to treat secondary bacterial infection, if present.
+Antibiotics may be prescribed treat secondary bacterial infection.

 If your cat has been diagnosed with flea allergy dermatitis, he should be treated for tapeworm as ingestion of fleas during grooming can transmit the parasite.

 Strict flea control is the best way to avoid/limit your cat's exposure to fleas and therefore flea bite allergy.
 There are a range of flea products on the market, generally flea collars are not as effective as the newer topical (or spot on) flea products (Frontline, Revolution, Advantage, Advantix, Advocate) or oral tablets (Comfortis and Capstar) to controlling fleas.
 I have heard anecdotally (through my own veterinarian) that some flea products are becoming less effective as fleas build up a resistance.
 Your veterinarian is the best person to speak to in regards to flea control products and what he finds most effective.

 If you are using a topical flea product, avoid shampooing your cat afterwards as this can wash off the product.